BloomTechBackend/bd-team-project-team-froscii/project_documents/design_document.md

 to you that you want to explicitly say you are not worrying about now?
 Feel free to put anything here that you think your team can't accomplish in the unit, but would love to do with more time.*

+* Color for the Converted ASCII Art.
+* A search engine for collections.
+* Slopes in the CAA.
+* Complete keyboard character implementation
+* Information posted with drawings
+* User data
+* A downloadable conversion gif.
+* An open door animation for unlocked collections.
+* Passwords.
+* Real-time image conversion updating
+* A "font size" button on AAC page.
+* Download image button (they could just screenshot)
+* Lines are crisp (may happen automatically)
+* converter version stored to Drawing
+* time last viewed stored to Drawing
+* saves stored to Drawing
+* Drawings can be removed

 # 5. Proposed Architecture Overview